 · Objective - Objective information includes facts and conclusions from evidence.
 Information that is biased is intended to persuade or to present one point of view.
 With bioethics information, you may uncover a lot of information that presents opinions.
 In this case, you might look at the author's credentials and the source of the publication to consider the information's reliability rather than discarding it immediately.

-· Provides balanced coverage - The information source discusses all aspects of the subject and to the same level of detail.
+· Balanced - The information source discusses all aspects of the subject and to the same level of detail.

 · Authoritative - Evaulating information for authority means looking at the author and the publication.